 - Galler is homier and less famous because it doesn't export.
 Still family-run, it proudly serves the less sugary dark chocolate.
 Its top-end choice, 85 percent pure chocolate, is called simply "Black 85" — and worth a sample if you like chocolate without the sweetness.
 Galler's products are well-described in English.

-- Leonidas, four doors down at Rue au Beurre 34, is where cost-conscious Bruxellois get their fix, sacrificing 10 percent in quality to nearly triple their take.
+- Leonidas is where cost-conscious Bruxellois get their fix, sacrificing 10 percent in quality to nearly triple their take.
 White chocolate is their specialty.
 If all the chocolate has made you thirsty, wash it down with 250 Beers, next door.

 Bruges — one of Europe's most delightful medieval towns — is also a chocoholic's Mecca, especially along Katelijnestraat, which sports a half-dozen shops within a few steps.
 Locals rarely buy chocolate along here (as the prices are marked up for tourists), but this is a convenient place to shop.

 All of the following chocolatiers are proud of their creative varieties and welcome you to assemble a 100-gram assortment of five or six chocolates.

-- Dumon: Perhaps Bruges' smoothest, creamiest chocolates are at Dumon, just off the Markt.
+- Dumon: Perhaps Bruges' smoothest, creamiest chocolates are at Dumon.
 Nathalie Dumon runs the original shop, just north of the town's central square, with Madame Dumon still dropping by to help make their top-notch chocolate daily and sell it fresh.
 The Dumons will happily describe their chocolates to you — and they do it with an evangelical fervor.
 Try a small mix-and-match box to sample a few out-of-this-world flavors, and come back for more of your favorites.
-The original location is just north of the Markt at Eiermarkt 6, while a bigger, glitzier Dumon branch is at Simon Stevinplein 11.
-While technically their flagship store, it lacks the charm of the original.
-But they produce similar chocolates, offer additional types of pralines, and have a full coffee and hot chocolate bar.
+(A bigger, glitzier Dumon branch that's technically their flagship store lacks the charm of the original.
+But they produce similar chocolates, offer additional types of pralines, and have a full coffee and hot chocolate bar.)